 The important thing about Lent is that we focus on God and what God has done for us in Christ rather than on ourselves.
 In the hustle and bustle of everyday life it’s easy to lose focus.
 Lent is a time to focus again on God’s saving acts for us in the passion, death, and resurrection of Jesus the Christ and our call to follow Christ in the way of the cross.

 There are two basic kinds of disciplines.
-One is giving up something, but the other is adding something to your life.
+One is giving up something, but the other is adding something to our life.
 Let’s begin with giving up something, since that’s what most people think the disciples of Lent are about.

 You could also give up a bad habit, something that is interfering with your Christian life.
 Is it gossiping, swearing, coveting?
 This kind of thing is really up to you to decide for yourself.

 Doing something.
 Almsgiving goes with fasting.
-If you’re not spending money on one thing, you have it to give to something else.
-But, of course, most of us have plenty of loose change to give away and still afford a sumptuous fish dinner.
+If we’re not spending money on one thing, we have it to give to something else.
+But, of course, most of us have plenty of loose change to give away and can still afford a sumptuous fish dinner.
 The important advice from our Lord about almsgiving is that the right hand should not know what the left hand is doing.
 That means giving without calculating how much we are giving.
 Giving without expecting a receipt for our tax records.
 In my last parish (Immanuel, Evanston) I instituted a Lenten alms basin.
 When we came to Holy Communion during Lent we emptied all the loose change in our pockets and purses into the alms basin.
 The children caught on to this and began bringing their coins from home in plastic baggies and emptying them into the alms basin.
 (Children should be a part of the Lenten disciplines in a household.)
 We gave our Lenten alms, which totaled hundreds of dollars by Easter, to a local food pantry or soup kitchen.
 Alternately, you might buy gift certificates to a grocery store or a fast food restaurant to pass out to the “homeless” who beg for money on our urban streets.

 A child giving water to a homeless couple.
 It doesn’t always have to be cash.